Head and Neck Cancer:Treatment Choices

 Ease symptoms of the cancer, such as pain or pressure in nearby tissues

-Radiation therapy.
 Radiation uses X-rays to kill cancer cells and shrink tumors.
 This is sometimes the only type of treatment used for head and neck cancer.
 More often it will be used together with chemotherapy or targeted therapy.
-And it is sometimes used to shrink a tumor before surgery so that a smaller operation can be done or to get rid of any cancer cells that are left after surgery.
+And it is sometimes used to shrink a tumor before surgery so it's easier to remove without damaging nearby healthy tissues.
+It might be used after surgery, too, to kill any cancer cells that may be left behind.
 Radiation may also be used if the cancer comes back after initial treatment.
 Radiation only treats cancers in the area that is radiated.

-Targeted therapy.
 This treatment uses medicines that target specific parts of cancer cells.
-For example, many head and neck cancer cells have too much of a protein called EGFR, which helps them grow.
+For example, many head and neck cancer cells are controlled by a protein called EGFR, which helps them grow.
 The most commonly used medicine that targets these cells is called cetuximab.
 It blocks EGFR so the cancer cell growth slows or stops.
 Medicines that target EGFR are sometimes used to treat head and neck cancers.

 Clinical trials for new treatments